 As far as pet care goes, there’s no worse chore than picking up poop.
-While the pet industry is racing to make this task easy and eco-friendly, several companies have made it worse by greenwashing the waste bag market.
+While the pet industry is racing to make this task easy and eco-friendly, several companies have made it worse by greenwashing the dog bags market.

-I’ll be honest, I fell hook, line and sinker for Pets N Bags’ Environment Friendly Dog Waste Bags.
-On its box and Amazon page, this product is marketed with phrases like “Help the Environment!” and “Earth Friendly,” and proudly boasts being 100% oxo-biodegradable.
-I figured that meant the bag was made of natural materials that would gracefully return to the planet, contributing to the magic of Mother Earth’s nutrient cycle.
+I’ll be honest.
+I fell hook, line and sinker for Pets N Bags’ Environment Friendly Dog Waste Bags.
+Its Amazon page features phrases like “Help the Environment!” and “Earth Friendly,” and proudly boasts being 100% oxo-biodegradable.
+I figured that meant the dog bags were made of natural materials that would gracefully return to the planet, contributing to the magic of Mother Earth’s nutrient cycle.

 It was a lovely thought while it lasted.

-After a little online research (because the box didn’t list any ingredients), I discovered that these bags are indeed made of plastic.
+After some online research (because the box didn’t list any ingredients), I discovered that these dog bags are indeed made of plastic.
 The oxo-biodegradability stamp comes from using chemicals called Totally Degradable Plastic Additive (TDPA) from EPI Global that makes plastic degrade quicker in the presence of oxygen.

-If you ask me, breaking big plastics into little plastics at a faster rate isn’t nearly enough to label a product Earth-friendly.
-It doesn’t cut it for the Federal Trade Commission, either, which asks that marketers “qualify general claims with specific environmental benefits.”
+If you ask me, breaking big plastics into little plastics at a faster rate isn’t nearly enough to label a product eco-friendly.
+It doesn’t cut it for the Federal Trade Commission either.
+The FTC requires marketers to “qualify general claims with specific environmental benefits.”
 I have yet to come across a specific environmental benefit on EPI’s website.

 In fact, I found the contrary.
 On it’s Environmental Claims in the USA page, EPI “advises our licensees and end-users not to make any environmental claims in the United States concerning the degradation and/or biodegradation of products incorporating TDPA™.”